sauce-archives/help/docs/guides/camera.md

 **Step 7** Use the camera feature in your app by clicking it.
 You can now select the FakeCamera instead of the normal camera app.

-If you need custom pictures just send us some samples to support@testobject.com we are happy to add your pictures to the gallery.
+If you need custom pictures just send us some samples to <a href="mailto:support@testobject.com">support@testobject.com</a> we are happy to add your pictures to the gallery.